jguzmancampoy/Health_Index/README.md

 Please note that the ipynb file was run in a remotely hosted Google Colab environment which means that the file dimensions.csv, additional_data.csv, and sentiment_analysis.csv will need to be downloaded and uploaded to Google Colab in order to replicate the results.

+The dimensions sheet in the data.xlsx contains the adjusted scores for the 7 countries where extra data was available

 Author: Julio Guzman Campoy